 CNN once had two reporters talk to each other via satellite while they were standing in the same parking lot

-27. A Woman only got her internet fixed after complaining to the CEO of Comcast's mother
+27. In 2015, a woman named Diana Airoldi only got her internet fixed after six full weeks after complaining to the CEO of Comcast's mother.

 28. In the UK if you dial 999 but can't audibly signal the operator you can press '55' to signal that you are in danger